 These Pecan Pie Bars with shortbread crust are one of the best things you will ever eat.
 Gooey, caramely, buttery goodness all on top of a simple homemade shortbread crust, these are sure to be a hit at your holiday party, but you’re not going to want to share them!

-The best ever gooey pecan pie bar recipe.
+These pecan bars are SO DAMN INCREDIBLE.
 Seriously guys, I’m not lying.
 Made with a shortbread crust and a gooey caramel pecan topping, this is my best ever dessert.
 They are amazing.
 Truly, truly amazing.

-I made these to bring to the boyfriend’s parents house for dinner one weekend.
+I made these maple pecan bars on a whim to bring to the boyfriend’s parents house for dinner one weekend.
 The plan was to bring the whole batch over and leave what was left over.
 I hate having leftover treats in my house during the week because I

-Let’s Make this Gooey Pecan Pie Bar Recipe!
+The Ingredients for this Pecan Pie Bar Recipe

 Shortbread has become my new go-to crust for bar recipes.
 It’s super easy to make and is absolutely DELICIOUS.
 In this recipe, we bake it and then add the pecan pie filling right on top of the hot shortbread so it soaks in just a little bit.
 It’s so awesome.

 If you like shortbread, check out these homemade Twix candy bars – they are sweet, salty and delicious!

 How to make shortbread

 They key is to make sure the butter stays cold.
 If the butter gets too warm, your shortbread will not set right.
 First, preheat the oven to 350 degrees and line a 9 x 9″ pan with parchment paper.